 6. Check tides and currents

-If a current is present, start snorkeling first swimming against the current and return with the current.
+If a current is present start snorkeling first swimming against the current and return with the current.
 Avoid rip currents, they occur mostly in passages and can carry you easily out into deep water.
-The same can happen if you snorkel at the tidal change from high tide to low tide.
-The outgoing tide might pull you towards open water.
+The same can happen if you snorkel at the tidal change from high tide towards low tide.
+The outgoing tide might pull you towards deep water.

 Tide table for Fiji